mautic/developer-documentation-new/docs/design/labelling.rst

 Examples:

-**Do:** You can use a global policy to apply changes to all users.
+**Do:** You can use a global policy to apply changes to all Users.

-**Avoid:** You can use a Global Policy to apply changes to all users
+**Avoid:** You can use a Global Policy to apply changes to all Users

 Simple writing